bilke/Craft-Docs/source/diving-in/fields/types/color.rst

 Color
 =====

-The color fieldtype is a simple fieldtype that, when included, will give you a color chooser in your entry form.
+The Color Field Type will give you a color chooser in your entry form.
 In the template, this outputs as ``#ffffff``.
 Use this anywhere that you need content-specific color settings.

 [BRAD - SCREENSHOT OF Color Fieldtype settings]